SNAP Benefits in Tennessee: How to Apply and Qualify

 You can find your specific payment date in our Tennessee deposit schedule.

-See Tennessee EBT deposit schedule for 2025
+See Tennessee EBT deposit schedule 2026

 How to Check Your EBT Card Balance

-Our guide covers each method for checking your EBT balance.
+Check out our guide covering each method on how to check your EBT balance.

 Check Your Tennessee EBT Balance